yusuphjoluwasen/DanfoLogistics/README.md

-A unique delivery service based inb Lagos
+A unique delivery service based in Lagos